Powassan virus disease

 Information for Clinicians

 The Connecticut Department of Public Health (DPH) added Powassan virus disease to the list of state-wide reportable diseases in 2019.
 DPH uses the Centers for Disease Control and Prevention surveillance case definition, which was established in 2005.
-Surveillance will help characterize the epidemiology, clinical spectrum, and incidence of Powassan virus disease in Connecticut, and will assist with the national description of the diseases.
+Surveillance activities help characterize the epidemiology, clinical spectrum, and incidence of Powassan virus disease in Connecticut and nationally.

 Connecticut Annual Infectious Diseases Statistics